-- 1. What is the ideal time and posture for ARR collection? - 1.1 Recommendation
+- 1. What is the ideal time and posture for specimen collection for ARR testing? - 1.1 Recommendation

 ARR is optimally collected mid-morning (0900 - 1100) after patient has been up (sitting, standing, walking) for at least 2 hours and seated at least 5 minutes before collection.